jdh8/wbridge5.book/GLOSSARY.md

 -----------------
 Jump to a new suit over 1-of-a-suit opening in a constructive auction, showing 17+ points and 4+ cards.
 This is an important constructive slam bidding tool.
+Wbridge5 SJS is more aggressive than Soloway jump shift.

+Side suit restriction like Soloway only applies to 3 of minors because 2/1 better handles the side suit.
+Bergen raise is also employed in Wbridge5, so the only Soloway-restricted jump shift is 1♦-3♣, but Soloway rebids are still never used.

 <script src="js/glossary.js"></script>